 Dr Kyoko Kobatake (Purna Centre for Kindness and Wellbeing)

 ---While we face this Coronavirus/ COVID-19 outbreak, I have increased capacity for my online therapy sessions.
 This can be accessed from anywhere in the world.
-If you are struggling with the current situation full of unknowns, with the effect of isolation and changes to our day-to-day, with the school/ college closure or the impact on your employment/ job security, or with hearing, witnessing or experiencing severe illness, I may be able to support you feel grounded, more at peace and resilient.
+You may be struggling with the current situation full of unknowns, with the effect of changes to our day-to-day, with the impact on the education and schooling, employment/ job security, and relationships, or with hearing, witnessing or experiencing severe illness and losses.
+The sustained period of uncertainty may have stirred up residues of past experiences that remained hidden but unresolved.
+My hope is to help you feel grounded, more at peace and resilient.
 Please enquire.---

 - Who am I? -